maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 discovered immediately.
 The longer they persist, the harder and more expensive they are to fix.

-Tests are embarassingly parallel.
+Tests are embarrassingly parallel.
 By definition, tests shouldn't interact with each other.
 Additionally, there are a huge number of servers sitting out there in data centers that would love to run our tests.
 We shouldn't have to wait for our tests.